 More Everlane has been quietly creeping into my closet lately.
 I say quietly because I haven’t reviewed any of it.
 Heck, some of it doesn’t get photographed.
 Not because I don’t think it’s blog-worthy, but because the best Everlane items, in my opinion, feel like I’ve owned them for years and become part of my instant closet rotation.
-So, here are reviews of those MVPs–including the women’s skinny stretch denim, the Tread trainer, and the Alpaca crew!Continue reading “Everlane reviews–what I've bought lately”
+So, here are reviews of those MVPs–including the women’s skinny stretch denim, the Tread trainer, the reknit glove boot, and the Alpaca crew!Continue reading “Everlane reviews–what I’ve bought lately”

 Everlane has free 2 day shipping today and as a Very Impatient Person I was pretty excited to see this news.
 Everlane shipping is just not Amazon Prime fast!
 And I have had some things on my wishlist for a while and that’s how I justified falling down a browsing rabbit hole.
 Here are four things I added to my cart today, plus the one I finally went with…